skianzad/cuddlebot-firmware/actuator/README.md

 ## STM32 Setup/Installation

 The following descriptions are copied off of [this installation guide](http://fab.cba.mit.edu/classes/4.140/tutorials/EmbeddedProgramming/stm32.html) (in case the website is no longer available in the future).
 This setup is accurate as of August 2015 for Ubuntu 14.04.
+I think the updated version of the description can be find here[guide](http://fab.cba.mit.edu/classes/863.13/tutorials/EmbeddedProgramming/stm32.html)

 ```bash
 # Update all sources and upgrade system